PiyushSharma004/FireLoop/README.md

-# 🔥 FireLoop - Emotion-Aware Smart Streaming Interface
+# 🔥 MoodFlix - Emotion-Aware Smart Streaming Interface

-Fireloop is an AI-powered multimedia streaming prototype that personalizes the viewing experience using mood detection and behavioral analysis.
+MoodFlix is an AI-powered multimedia streaming prototype that personalizes the viewing experience using mood detection and behavioral analysis.
 Designed for the next generation of immersive and intelligent content delivery.

 ## ✨ Features